 French Bull Terrier personality: easy to train but stubborn

-Bull terriers are extremely intelligent, if a little stubborn.
+Bull terriers are extremely intelligent if a little stubborn.
 French bull terrier is also a very intelligent breed.
 They are eager to learn: it’s stimulating and they love stimulation.
 They also enjoy following your commands and doing the tricks they have learned, especially if they know they will get rewarded.
 (Although try not to overdo it on the treats.
-French Bull terriers can easily gain extra weigh, which isn’t healthy.)
-Sometimes they may be a bit stubborn, if they aren’t very excited about the trick you are asking them to do.
+French Bull terriers can easily gain extra weight, which isn’t healthy.)
+Sometimes they may be a bit stubborn if they aren’t very excited about the trick you are asking them to do.
 (Especially if your pup is not that food motivated).

 Stubbornness can be very common for both Bull Terriers and French Bulldogs, and French Bull Terrier may very well inherit it from both parents.
 So if you expect your dog to thoughtlessly follow anything you tell them to do, you may be better off with a working breed like German Shepherds.
 French Bull Terriers can definitely be strong-willed and somewhat self-directed.
 These tendencies, however, can and should be corrected via training.